What is move management

 Automate processes: Choose office space management software specifically designed for move management to automate key aspects of the process.
 Ensure that the software you select is equipped to manage various elements of the move, including task assignments, inventory tracking and communication.

-Integrate with other business systems: Synchronise the move management software with HR and FM systems for consistent sharing of data around employee roles and workspace requirements, plus space management and logistics.
+Integrate with other business systems: Synchronize the move management software with HR and FM systems for consistent sharing of data around employee roles and workspace requirements, plus space management and logistics.
 Integration reduces the risk of errors and improves overall efficiency by providing a unified view of move-related data.

 Have backing from leadership